 This is an old Ngāi Tahu whakataukī or proverb which dates back to the 1800s.
-It has been the guiding mission statement for Ngāi Tahu for the past couple of decades and guides the Investment Policy Framework.
+It has been the guiding mission statement for Ngāi Tahu for the past two decades and guides the Investment Policy Framework.

 Those Board members also led the consultation process which shaped the Charter of Te Rūnanga o Ngāi Tahu which is:

 Ngāi Tahu Property Limited was incorporated in 1994 in anticipation of the opportunity to leverage and grow the Crown Settlement.
-Using borrowings, the company made some small initial purchases from the Government’s land bank and set up the platform for what was to become a highly effective property investment, management and development company.
+Using borrowings, the company made some small initial purchases from the Government’s land bank and set up the platform for what was to become the highly effective property investment, management and development company we see today.

-The initial purchases made by Ngāi Tahu Property using some of the $170 million Waitangi Tribunal Settlement included three High Country Stations, Courts and Police Stations throughout the South Island (long-term Crown tenants) and Crown forestry land assets.
+The initial purchases made by Ngāi Tahu Property using some of the $170 million Waitangi Tribunal Settlement included three High Country Stations, Courts and Police Stations (long-term Crown tenants) throughout Te Waipounamu and Crown forestry land assets.